kosperera/jekyll-otto-theme/README.md

 [url-use-this-template]: https://github.com/kosalanuwan/jekyll-otto-theme/generete

-## Enable `remote_theme`
+## Use This Theme
-I prefer to use this theme as the Jekyll theme and all I have to do is to enable `remote_theme` for the GitHub Site.
+I prefer to use this repo with minimal efforts and all I have to do is enable `remote_theme`.

 ```yml
 # _config.yml